William Scott Ament: Education

 Ament attended the Owosso High School, and upon graduation enrolled in the Oberlin Academy in Oberlin, Ohio, a preparatory school, in the fall of 1867.
 Two years later he enrolled at Oberlin College.
 Ament was "the second boy to go from here [Owosso] to college and the first to graduate."
 While at Oberlin College, Ament was influenced by the example of Oberlin's recently retired president, revivalist Charles Grandison Finney.
 Ament had to work his way through college.
 While studying at Oberlin College, Ament became the supervisor (principal) of the Richfield Central high school at Richfield, Ohio (since the early 1950s, Revere High School).

 After graduation from Oberlin College in 1873, Ament attended the Union Theological Seminary in Manhattan, New York for three years from 1873.
 While at Union Seminary, Ament taught at nights, and later was a tutor to the son of a rich man.
 On Sundays, he taught a class of boys in the mission school on the corner of Elizabeth and Broome Streets.
 In 1876 Ament transferred to Andover Theological Seminary, where he graduated in the early summer of 1877 with a Bachelor of Divinity (B.D.) degree.

 Call to missionary service

 As Ament's education advanced, his heart settled itself upon China as his field of service.
 While studying at Andover, Ament formally applied to the ABCFM for appointment to foreign missionary service under their auspices on 4 November 1876.
-In 1877, Ament and his wife, Mary, were appointed as missionaries to China by the American Board of Commissioners for Foreign Missions (ABCFM).